georgeretsi/HTR-ctc/README.md

 **Note:** Local paths of IAM dataset (https://fki.tic.heia-fr.ch/databases/iam-handwriting-database) are hardcoded in iam_data_loader/iam_config.py

+The initial code was developed for the split dubbed as IAM-C (see this [paper](https://arxiv.org/pdf/1903.07377.pdf) and this [repo](https://github.com/shonenkov/IAM-Splitting) for more details)

 **Developed with Pytorch 0.4.1 and warpctc_pytorch lib (https://github.com/SeanNaren/warp-ctc) <br> A newer version is coming with the build-in CTC loss of Pytorch (>1.0)**